Accessing blockchains, made simple. Now integrated with Pocket.

 Beyond this milestone, Portis and Pocket mutually pursue the vision of a multi-blockchain future.
 This requires services that synchronize each additional blockchain supported to bring consumers a universal experience.

 Portis currently offers main network access to Ethereum, Ethereum Classic, POA network, RSK, and xDai within their configurations, with more on the way.

 Pocket Network currently supports Ethereum, and AION plugin systems for Android, and iOS with the flexibility for developers to build their own plugins to support their blockchains of choice.

 We know that by reducing the friction involved for developers while they build dApps, the entire ecosystem will thrive.
-The Pocket team is committed to building software tools for dApp developers building on the next frontier.
+Pocket is committed to providing software tools for dApp developers building on the next frontier.
 This complements the Portis team’s dedication to providing interfaces that bring dApps directly to mainstream users.
-Portis implores developers to “redefine how humans experience the blockchain,” and with the support of Pocket Network’s plugins, it just became even easier to accomplish!
+Portis supports developers “redefine how humans experience the blockchain,” and with Pocket Network plugins, this goal is right on the horizon.

 Tune in as we explore new blockchain use cases to make development processes streamlined, and support Portis in their goal of bridging the gap between dApp builds and the end-user experience.

 To chat with our team about Portis or anything, join our telegram — https://t.me/POKTnetwork